Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 Forearm and wrist pain from weightlifting is often an overuse injury.
 It occurs when repetitive movements are performed with restricted muscles, leading to strain on the tendons and surrounding structures.

-Muscle restriction includes issues like tightness, tension, tenderness, shortening, inelasticity, knots, and dehydration of the tissues.
 When muscles in the forearm are not pliable, they cannot function properly, which puts additional strain on the wrist tendons during activities like lifting, gripping, or pulling.

 Overuse injuries can develop gradually (chronic) or occur suddenly (acute).
 Several factors contribute to this condition: